bobvanluijt/tosja-richard/index.md

 # Contact the masters of ceremonies

 Still have questions?
-Click [here](mailto:wedding@tosja-richard.com) to get in touch with the masters of ceremonies.
+Click [here](mailto:wedding@tosja-richard.com) to get in touch with Renate & Bob, the masters of ceremonies.